Skip to main contentSkip to footer content

 https://www.montereylaw.edu/currentstudent/financial.html.

-Because MCL attained Candidacy in February 2024 and has not yet applied for eligibility or participation in Federal Student Aid programs, it has not yet published a net cost calculator or cost of attendance in accordance with the Federal Student Aid definition.
-Keep watching this space for updates on this process and determination.
+MCL attained accreditation effective May 10, 2025, and is in the process of applying for participation in Federal Student Aid programs, but has not yet been certified for participation.
+This is often a multi-year process with many steps and lengthy reviews.
+It is impossible to predict when or if eligibility or participation may be granted and loans or deferments available.
+MCL has not yet published a net cost calculator or cost of attendance in accordance with the Federal Student Aid definition.
+Keep watching this space for updates on this process.